annatech/learn.getcapi.org/pages/01.basics/03.requirements/docs.md

 #### PHP

-Minimum: PHP 5.6.x (latest, stable)
+Minimum: PHP 7.0.x (latest, stable)
-Recommended: PHP 7.0.x (latest, stable) Note that this will depend on compatiblity of other Joomla extensions with PHP7.
+Recommended: PHP 7.1.x (latest, stable) Note that this will depend on compatiblity of other Joomla extensions with PHP7.

 #### MySQL

 Minium: MySQL 5.5.x (latest, stable)
-Also supports latest stable MariaDB.
+Recommended: MariaDB (latest, stable)